Working from home has become the new normal.

 Flexible working hours.
 You decide when and where you work.

-No time wasted in commuting
+No time lost in commuting

 Some tax benefits